Making human knowledge stable and accessible to all

 - To ensure the core knowledge is all-encompassing to the point of being sufficiently unified to explain all things in the simplest way possible, makes common sense, and can be supported by observations and other forms of evidence.

-- To further the interests of others in getting to the essence of human knowledge as well as helping those who may be educationally disadvantaged in some way and/or need access education and new ideas.
+- To further the interests of others in getting to the essence of human knowledge as well as helping those who may be educationally disadvantaged in some way and/or need access to education and new ideas.

 - To paint a brighter future of where we are heading with this knowledge and the kind of open and balanced society we can all reach for and is considered achievable and realistic for everyone.

 - To continuously improve on the quality of the educational and research information and software tools we develop and present as needed to approach a more stable and unified solution.

 Where to find the most stable knowledge?

-The best way to find stable knowledge is to focus on those controversial areas of science (and religion) that are likely to challenge and change existing concepts of how we look at the Universe, ourselves, and life in general, and to pursue those areas to their ultimate conclusion until the most stable knowledge is found.
-It is here, within these controversial areas, where new discoveries will be made, and with it the most original and stable knowledge of all.
+Those controversial areas of science (and religion) that are likely to challenge and change existing concepts are the best ways to finding the most stable and balanced knowledge.
+It is here, within these controversial areas, where new discoveries will be made, and with it the most original, stable, and balanced knowledge of all.

 Why the capitalised SUNRISE?

-This is really an acronym for Search for a UNified Religion in Information for Social Equality.
+This is an acronym for Search for a UNified Religion in Information for Social Equality.

 Why a religion?